GonzoReal/Gonzalo_Aguilar_Projects/README.md

 ### Data Altering in BigQuery

-in order to visualize we need the data be visual ready, next we import the data into BigQuery and transfrom it to our needs below:
+in order to visualize and interpret data we import the data into BigQuery and transfrom it to our needs below:

 * aliasing column names to visulize and summarize the data easier
 * filtering the data to list only the highest earning(last 30 days) console players